·

 Holiday Inn Express & Suites Austin Downtown

 Holiday Inn Express locations are typically always a great budget-friendly option.
-They offer comfortable stays, are in great locations, and they include a hot breakfast!
+They offer comfortable stays, are in great locations, and include a hot breakfast!
 This location is right next to a lively bar and food truck scene and is just a short walk from The Capitol building and Rainey Street.

 Book early and save up to 15%.